fromjasonstuff/fromjason-eleventy/content/posts/Any Technology Indistinguishable From Magic is Hiding Something 5.md

 Whatever.
 The metaverse is not the story here.
 And whether or not Zuck actually believes the bullshit he preaches about his virtual reality hellscape isn’t relevant.

 What matters is that Meta is likely the most sophisticated cloud computing company on the planet.
 Facebook cut its teeth on a barebones web before the cloud market even existed.
 Zuck has open-sourced more cloud architecture than most companies could ever hope to develop in a lifetime.
-Amazon Web Services doesn’t gain 35% of the cloud computing market without Facebook’s contributions.
+Amazon Web Services doesn’t gain a third of the cloud computing market without Facebook’s contributions.

 So, I think it’s a mistake to write off Zuck as some tech-bro idiot chasing his tail.
 He’s not Elon Musk.
 Mark Zuckerberg is a capable businessman who understands the industry better than most tech founders.